eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

 A module `import` annotated `shared` is implicitly inherited by every module which imports the module with the `shared` module `import`.

+A module descriptor must be defined in a source file named `module.ceylon` placed in the same directory as the other source files for the root package of the module.
+In this case, the module descriptor must occur in the file `source/org/hibernate/module.ceylon.`

 <!--